Updated: August 8, 2022 by Kristen Chapple

 Among the health benefits they offer to us we count the reduced risk of cardiovascular disease and also of several types of cancer.
 For cats the benefits are different, coming through their content of vitamin K which helps their improve their blood clotting factor so it is good for their liver.

-Since they have a low amount of calories, these vegetables can help your pet loose some weight.
+Since they have a low amount of calories, these vegetables can help your pet lose some weight.
 The molybdenum from cucumbers helps their metabolism a lot so that is another element that makes these vegetables a good idea.

 The problem most pet owners have is that once we learn that something has good properties for our cat we tend to exaggerate with the quantities.
-If you give your cat more than a slice or two of cucumbers what will happen is that they will probably get diarrhea.
+If you give your cat more than a slice or two of cucumbers or pickles, what will happen is that they will probably get diarrhea.
 Since they contain so much water just treat it as an occasional treat.

 The skin is better off peeled because the pesticides cucumbers are sprayed with can linger on and poison your cat.
 This is a good precaution to have with all vegetables or other food you give to your cat.
 If you wouldn’t eat something then your cat probably shouldn’t either.